Excursion probability of Gaussian random fields on sphere: Introduction

 \section{Introduction}

-Even though the characterizations of isotropic covariance functions and variograms on spheres were given long time ago by Schoenberg (1942) and Gangolli (1967), respectively, and random fields on the sphere were studied by Obukhov (1947), Yaglom (1961) and Jones (1963), it is the applications in atmospherical sciences, geophysics, solar physics, medical imaging and environmental sciences [see, e.g., Genovese et al. (2004), Oh and Li (2004), Stein (2007), Cabella and Marinucci (2009), Tebaldi and Sans\'o (2009), Hansen et al. (2012)] that have stimulated the recent rapid developments in statistics of random fields on the sphere.
+Even though the characterizations of isotropic covariance functions and variograms on spheres were given long time ago by Schoenberg \cite{Schoenberg42} and Gangolli \cite{Gangolli}, respectively, and random fields on the sphere were studied by Obukhov \cite{Obukhov47}, Yaglom \cite{Yaglom61} and Jones \cite{Jones63}, it is the applications in atmospherical sciences, geophysics, solar physics, medical imaging and environmental sciences (see, e.g., Genovese \textit{et~al.} \cite{GenMAWasserman04}, Oh and Li \cite{OhLi04}, Stein \cite{Stein07}, Cabella and Marinucci \cite{CabellaM09}, Tebaldi and Sans{\'o} \cite{TebaldiS09}, Hansen \textit{et~al.} \cite{Hansen11}) that have stimulated the recent rapid development in statistics of random fields on the sphere.
 Various new random field models have been constructed and new probabilistic and statistical methods have been developed.
-For example, Jun and Stein (2007, 2008), Huang et al. (2009), Jun (2011), Hitczenko and Stein (2012), Ma (2012), Du et al. (2013) and Gneiting (2013) have constructed several classes of real or vector-valued random fields on spheres; Istas (2005, 2006) has constructed spherical fractional Brownian motion (SFBM), which has fractal sample functions, and studied its Karhunen-Lo\`eve expansion and other properties.
-Lang and Schwab (2013) characterized sample H\"older continuity and sample differentiability of isotropic Gaussian random fields on the two-dimensional sphere $\mathbb S^2$ in terms of their angular power spectra.
-We refer to the recent book by Marinucci and Peccati (2011) for a systematic account on theory and statistical inferences of random fields on the sphere $\mathbb{S}^N$, with a view towards applications to cosmology.
+For example, Jun and Stein \cite{JunStein07,JunStein08}, Huang, Zhang and Robeson \cite{HuangZR11}, Jun \cite{Jun11}, Hitczenko and Stein \cite{HStein12}, Ma \cite{Ma12}, Du, Ma and Li \cite{DuMa13} and Gneiting \cite{Gneiting12} have constructed several classes of real or vector-valued random fields on spheres; Istas \cite{Istas05,Istas06} has constructed spherical fractional Brownian motion (SFBM), which has fractal sample functions, and studied its Karhunen--Lo\`eve expansion and other properties.
+Lang and Schwab \cite{LS13} characterized sample H\"older continuity and sample differentiability of isotropic Gaussian random fields on the two-dimensional sphere $\mathbb S^2$ in terms of their angular power spectra.
+We refer to the recent book by Marinucci and Peccati \cite {MarinucciPecati07} for a systematic account on theory and statistical inferences of random fields on the sphere $\mathbb{S}^N$, with a view towards applications to cosmology.